 Overnight California Teen Surf Camp

-- See rehabilitated sea otters and others at the Monterey Bay Aquarium
+- Visit the Monterey Bay Aquarium

 - Kayak the Morro Bay Estuary

 - Explore world famous Redwood forests